Q: What is AWS Config?

 Q: What is multi-account, multi-region data aggregation?

-Data aggregation in AWS Config allows you to aggregate AWS Config data from multiple accounts and regions into a single account.
+Data aggregation in AWS Config allows you to aggregate AWS Config data from multiple accounts and regions into a single account and a single region.
 Multi-Account data aggregation is useful for central IT administrators to monitor compliance for multiple AWS accounts in the enterprise.

 Q: Can I use the data aggregation capability to centrally provision Config rules across multiple accounts?